Iran arrests at least 22 protesting staple food price hikes

 The state-run IRNA news agency reported that 15 people were arrested overnight in the southwestern city of Dezful in Khuzestan province, as well as seven others in the city of Yasuj in Kohgiluyeh-Boyerahmad Province in the south.

 The report also said that 200 people had gathered in another city in Khuzestan province — Andimeshk — where one firefighter was injured after demonstrators threw stones at police and firefighters.

-The situation had calmed in all areas by Friday, IRNA added.
+The situation had calmed in all areas by Friday, IRNA added, posting pictures of President Ebrahim Raisi meeting shoppers in Tehran supermarkets to hear their concerns.

 Before the demonstrations, advocacy group NetBlocks.org said that Internet disruptions were reported across the country as the government braced for possible unrest.